merlyescalona/ucsc-eeb-intro2comptools/week_07/README.md

 Now that we have all the tools necessary to write our own scripts is time to put our knowledge to practice.

-Write a python script `seq_counter.py` that will read the file `genes_1.fas` and will report the number of sequences
+Write a python script `seq_counter.py` that will read the file `genes_1.fas` and will report the number of sequences in an output file.

 Data files can be found here:
 https://www.dropbox.com/sh/t0khu2icdoc09cw/AAAfanTV4IPrhMAfgkNFjurla?dl=0